The Most Ridiculous Recalls In History Nov 8, 2016 by Ian (Driver Weekly)

 Automotive recalls are more common than ever.
-No one wants to invest in a lemon or, worse, in a rolling deathtrap.
-Automakers know that a quick fix can save them time and money in the future.
-But manufacturers also issue recalls for reasons that can seem completely innocuous.
-So let’s take a look at fifteen of the strangest automotive recalls in history: from ridiculous recalls to seemingly normal recalls with strange stories hidden behind the paperwork.
+Automakers know that a quick fix of a defective vehicle can save them time and money in the future.
+But manufacturers also issue recalls for less practical reasons.
+Let’s take a look at fifteen of the strangest automotive recalls in history: from ridiculous recalls to seemingly normal recalls with strange stories hidden behind the paperwork.

 2014 Mazda6: Spiders